 Parent Communication can seem like a daunting task.
-At the end of a long day sometimes the last thing we want to do is spend more time on the phone or writing emails.
+At the end of a long day sometimes the last thing we want to do is spend more time on the phone, writing emails, or on social media.

 1. Use a Facebook Page.